 You should change your pillowcase at least once a week or more if you are more acne-prone.
 Wash in hot water to kill off dust mites that can cause allergies.

 Getting a good night sleep helps your skin to look its best.
 When the skin gets less than optimum rest, it becomes dull and pale with under-eye circles.

 Drying Out Your Skin

 We all break out, once in a while!
 People with acne or the occasional pimple think they need to dry out their skin and choose products that are too harsh which can cause further irritation than the breakout itself.
 Look for a treatment that soothes while it targets your skin concern, and to always finish with a hydrating moisturizer.

 Not Moisturizing Oily Skin

-No matter what’s your skin type, it’s imperative that you moisturize daily and apply a heavier cream at night.
-It’s a common misconception that those with an oily skin should avoid moisturizers.
-In fact, it’s vital that even oily skin needs moisture because without it, skin will overcompensate for the loss of hydration with more oil, leading to breakouts and an uneven skin texture.
+No matter what’s your skin type, it’s imperative that you moisturize daily and apply heavier cream at night.
+It’s a common misconception that those with oily skin should avoid moisturizers.
+In fact, it’s vital that even oily skin needs moisture because, without it, the skin will overcompensate for the loss of hydration with more oil, leading to breakouts and uneven skin texture.